-Temporary initial milestones have been established for this indicator due to extensive data gaps which are discussed in Section 3.7.8.7.
-The initial milestones for the chronic lowering of groundwater elevations will be used as a proxy for interconnected surface waters.
-Wells within one mile of interconnected surface water features will be used for monitoring groundwater levels.
+Temporary interim milestones have been established for this indicator due to extensive data gaps which are discussed in Section 3.7.8.7.
+The interim milestones for the chronic lowering of groundwater elevations will be used as a proxy for interconnected surface waters.
+Wells within the upper aquifer will be used for monitoring groundwater levels.